bbalakriz/rhoai-3/taints-and-toleration.md

 - Add the toleration and taints to the hardware profiles of RHOAI and use it while creating model serving deployments.
 This would result in a InferenceService created with the right taints and tolerations and the runtimeServiceClass in it as shown below

 ### Adding taints to the MachineSet
+Tip: Use the specific subnet Id from the AWS if there are any issues with Machine creation due to subnets.
 ```
 apiVersion: machine.openshift.io/v1beta1
 kind: MachineSet